svgeesus/EuroMPE/Duophonic/pitch-dac.md

 _AD5542CRZ_ (SOIC-14, now $52.61/1 in stock **got 6 Jan 2018** when they were $35), same as I used in my previous, mono, MIDI2CV project, provides bipolar ±Vref output (so, ±5V) with one bipolar-powered op-amp in the output loop.
 Power up to +5V5.
 INL ±0.5LSB (typ) ±1.0LSB (max, = 15ppm) for best (C) grade.
 DNL is ±1 LSB max = 15ppm.
 SPI needs 16bit transfer.

 **AD5781ARUZ** (TSSOP-20, $40.96/1 no stock til 03 April 2023) 18bit.
-INL ±1 LSB (max, 5V vref, = 3.6ppm) for B grade, ±4 LSB (max, = 15ppm) for A grade. _Mouser does not stock the best (B) grade.
+INL ±1 LSB (max, 5V vref, = 3.6ppm) for B grade, ±4 LSB (max, = 15ppm) for A grade.
+Better B grade is $56.04/1.
 A grade has more resolution, but same INL, as the 16bit AD5542CRZ.
 Digikey has A grade at $40.96, no stock_    DNL however is ±1 LSB max = 3.6ppm for _both_ grades.
 Bipolar ±Vref output, power up to ±16.5V.
 SPI needs 24bit transfer.
 Needs Schottky diode for power rail syncronization, see datasheet fig. 50.
 A grade is actually less expensive than AD5542CRZ, with better DNL.
-Check that the layout is going to be reasonable on a 2-layer board.
 **Got 1, May 2020**.

-_AD5791BRUZ_ (TSSOP-20, $133.24/1 no stock) or _AD5791ARUZ_ (TSSOP-20, $84.45/1 no stock) 20bit, 1ppm linearity, bipolar ±Vref output, power up to ±16.5V.
+_AD5791BRUZ_ (TSSOP-20, $129.80/1 in stock) or _AD5791ARUZ_ (TSSOP-20, $80.46/1 in stock) 20bit, 1ppm linearity, bipolar ±Vref output, power up to ±16.5V.
 Very expensive.
+However they are exactly pin-for-pin compatible with AD5781 so could be swapped in if needed.

-Conclusion: AD5781ARUZ gives 16bit INL with 18bit DNL at slightly lower cost than AD5542CRZ.
+Conclusion: 18 bit **AD5781ARUZ** gives 16bit INL with 18bit DNL at slightly lower cost than the 16-bit AD5542CRZ.

 ![DAC pinout](./img/AD5781-pinout.png)